modoboa/modoboa/doc/upgrade.rst

       'modoboa.policyd',
       'modoboa.maillog',
       'modoboa.dmarc',
+      'modoboa.pdfcredentials'
    )

-And remove any reference to ``modoboa_dmarc`` in this same variable.
+And remove any reference to ``'modoboa_dmarc'`` or ``'modoboa.pdfcredentials'`` in this same variable.

-FIXME: INSTALLATION django-rename-app
+After upgrading modoboa, run the following commands from your virtual environment:

 .. sourcecode:: bash

    python manage.py rename_app modoboa_dmarc dmarc

-2.0.4t
+2.0.4
 =====

 The following modifications must be applied to the :file:`settings.py` file: